Josip Drmić

-A full international since 2012, Drmić has earned over 30 caps for Switzerland, representing them at the 2012 Olympics and the 2014 and 2018 FIFA World Cups.
+A full international from 2012 to 2019, Drmić earned 35 caps for Switzerland, and scored 10 goals.
+He represented them at the 2012 Olympics and the 2014 and 2018 FIFA World Cups.

 Early life

-Drmić was born in Lachen, Canton of Schwyz, to ethnic Bosnian Croat parents from Vitez, and is a dual national.
+Drmić was born in Lachen, Canton of Schwyz, to ethnic Bosnian Croat parents from Vitez, and is a dual national of Switzerland and Croatia.

 He applied for Swiss nationality at the age of 16, taking the exam three times in front of commissioners in his home village of Freienbach.
 On the second attempt, he was rejected because he knew more about Zürich, where he had spent six years in a football school, than the village.
 He then hired a lawyer who made the case that this was acceptable as Zürich is nearby and of importance to the community.

 Club career

 Zürich

 Drmić began his playing career at Zürich and rose through the youth ranks, soon playing regularly for Zürich's reserve team.
 He eventually made his league debut on 6 February 2010 against Neuchâtel Xamax, coming on as a substitute.
 He scored his first Swiss Super League goal in a 1–1 away draw against Luzern on 4 February 2012.

 During the 2012–13 season, Drmić scored 13 goals in 31 Super League matches and 19 goals from 39 matches in all competitions.